AlgoView/.github/profile/README.md

 ## Mission Statement

-To empower a global community to collaboratively design, build, and provide a Web3-based platform that enables users to create and share advanced trading algorithms and market analysis tools.
+To empower a global community to collaboratively design, build, and provide a Web3-based platform that enables users to create and share and market advanced trading algorithms and market analysis tools.

 ---